marota/ExpertOp4Grid/docs/GETTING_STARTED.rst

 --timestep | -t int
                             Integer representing the timestep number at
-                            which we want to run alphadeesp simulation
+                            which we want to run alphadeesp simulation --fileconfig | -f string
+                            Path to .ini file that provides detailed configuration of the module.
+If None, a default config.ini is provided in package

 In any case, an end result dataframe is written in root folder.